 OpenAI found that the model was able to solve problems more robustly since it did not have to focus on self-censorship.

-Instead of destructive tactics like RLHF, we can embrace the inevitability of unaligned models and focus on other alignment strategies.
+Instead of destructive tactics like RLHF, we can embrace the inevitability of unaligned models and focus on developing frameworks for responsible use and interpretation of AI outputs rather than limiting the AI’s capabilities from the outset.